zhangxiangping/wsr_project/README.md

 sklearn 0.20.0

-### You need to create a catelog for store word2vec.model.
+### You need to create a catelog for storing word2vec.model.

 Usage:
 1. mkdir model